manoelcampos/how-to-ask-questions-the-smart-way/README.en.md

 <a name="8"></a>

-# Perguntas boas e ruins
+# Good and Bad Questions

 Finally, I'm going to illustrate how to ask questions in a smart way by example; pairs of questions about the same problem, one asked in a stupid way and one in a smart way.